kirru2198/My_AWS/VPC/online/1_AWS VPC.md

 ## 💡 Amazon’s Solution: VPC

 Instead of one huge flat network, Amazon allows you to create **your own isolated networks**, called **VPCs**.
+> In this context, the word "flat" means:
+> - A single, open network where everything can see and talk to everything else — like one big room with no walls or boundaries.

+> 🔁 Simplified sentence:
+> - Instead of one big open network where all resources can talk to each other, Amazon lets you create your own separate, private networks called VPCs.

 ### ✅ What is a VPC?